JLX0/MetaLLM-GPT/README.md

 stable and easier to use.

-Compared to [Smol developer](https://github.com/smol-ai/developer), MetaLLM-GPT is less focused on generating the entire project but more focused on locally testing and debugging the generated code.
+Compared to [Smol developer](https://github.com/smol-ai/developer), MetaLLM-GPT is less focused on generating the entire project but more focused on locally executing, testing and debugging the generated code.
 In the future, we might extend MetaLLM-GPT to generate the entire project or combine MetaLLM-GPT with Smol developer.

 Compared to the [implicit code execution in Bard](https://blog.google/technology/ai/bard-improved-reasoning-google-sheets-export/), MetaLLM-GPT was created independently at the same time or earlier.
 While Bard is great at using codes to assist